-House prices are affected by various features such as home functionality, area of house, kitchen condition, garage quality, etc. Purchasing house is a life time investment that requires enough research to make right decision at right time.
-From customer point of view, this project aims to provide tool to decide which houses are undervalued or overvalued on the basis of various features, so that one can save sum bucks in one’s pocket after buying house.
-From the company point of view, what are the conditions that could be improved to sell the house at better price and satisfy customers for their life time investment.
-Also, the real world problem including housing problem are set for competition using machine learning to solve in sites like Kaggle, Zigbang, etc and these techniques are highly demanded in market.
-Other goal of our group was to master these machine learning techniques.
-The main goal of this project was to predict house price in Iowa using various machine learning techniques.
+House prices are affected by various features such as home functionality, area of house, kitchen condition, garage quality, etc. Purchasing a house is a lifetime investment that requires enough research to make the right decision at right time.
+From customer point of view, this project aims to provide tool to decide which houses are undervalued or overvalued on the basis of various features, so that one can save some dollars in one’s pocket after buying house.
+Questions from the company's point of view might include what are the conditions that could be improved to sell the house at better price and satisfy customers for their life time investment.
+These techniques can also be applied to competitions using machine learning to solve in sites like Kaggle, Zigbang, etc and these techniques are highly demanded in market.
+Other goals of our group included mastering these machine learning techniques.
+The primary goal of this project was to predict house price in Iowa using various machine learning techniques.

-Data pipeline: Our group did not take this only as a student project but tried to build an automated process as possible to predict sales price, so that it can be used in future instances.
-For building simple and coefficient co-up, we performed our own research about the data and when ideas got matured, it was deployed in specific directory and controlled (as shown in figure below).
+Data pipeline: Beyond viewing the task as a student project, our team additionally aimed to build an automated process that would allow the user to predict sale prices in different settings moving forward.
+For building simple and efficient cooperative environment, we performed our own research about the data and as our ideas matured, it was deployed in specific directory and controlled (as shown in figure below).
 We made two pipelines- one data transforming pipeline using various transformers such as NAN remover, scaler, outlier remover, etc. and another model building pipeline for predicting house prices.
 The general schematic of our pipelines for fast iteration process is shown below:

-Here is an example of how we removed NaN for garage related data.
-We tried to remove NaN using automatic outlier remover however, it did not improve our accuracy.
-So 31 out of 35 NaN containing columns were taken care manually.
+Here is an example of how we removed values that were not available (NAN) for garage related data.
+We tried to remove NaN values using automatic outlier remover, however it did not improve our accuracy.
+So 31 out of 35 columns containing NaN values were addressed manually.

 Stacking: Stacking is a method that combines predictions of several different models.
 Using this method, various ML algorithm can be combined to produce better predictions.
-This is a powerful machine learning approach as it can incorporate models of many various types .
-In this way, the weaknesses of one model can be compensated by the strengths of another.
+This is a powerful machine learning approach as it can incorporate multiple models of various types.
+This allows the weaknesses of one model to be compensated by the strengths of other models.
 Various models can be combined using meta regressor, an algorithm that combines different models.

-Averaged Model: We also used another approach of combining various models by assigning weight to each models.
-But averagin model did not perform better than stacking model, so we used stacking approach to make our house model.
+Averaged Model: We also used another approach of combining various models by assigning weight to each.
+But averaging the models did not perform better than stacking model, so we used stacking approach to make our house model.

-Hyperparameter Tuning: To make our model work better tuning parameter is very important process.
-Tuning is very important, as poor choice of hyperparameters results in over-fit or under-fit of the data in a model.
-We can adopt three different ways to tune hyperparameters namely, random search, grid search, and Bayseian optimization.
-For our house model, we used grid search as various references were available, easier to use, and small data size to work with.
-We used 5-fold cross validation using grid search for tuning hyperparameter.
+Hyperparameter Tuning: Tuning parameters is a very important component of improving model performance.
+A poor choice of hyperparameters may result in an over-fit or under-fit of the data for the model.
+We can adopt three different methods in tuning hyperparameters: random search, grid search, and Bayseian optimization.
+For our house model, we used grid search as various references where available.
+This proved easier to use, and works better with our small data size.
+We employed 5-fold cross validation using grid search for optimizing the hyperparameters.

-Results: The final results of various models that we used for predicting sales price are summarized in the table below:
+Results: The final results of the various models used for predicting sale prices are summarized in the table below:

 |Model||Train RMSE||Kaggle Score|

-But for our house model, we did not use Xgboost and lightGBM as accuracy was not better.
+We did not use Xgboost or lightGBM for our final model as accuracy was not better.
 The results for our final house model are presented in the table below.